vega/altair/doc/index.rst

 beautiful and effective visualizations with a minimal amount of code.

-**Note: Altair and the underlying Vega-Lite library are under active development, and the documentation here, although extensive remains incomplete.
+**Note: Altair and the underlying Vega-Lite library are under active development, and the documentation here, although extensive, remains incomplete.
 We are currently (October 2017) working on support for Vega-Lite 2.0, and plan to significantly expand the documentation once that is released.**